 But, hmmm, the name maybe a little bit of a contradiction, it’s no mansion!
-The front of the building faces Nathan rd and along the frontage you’ll find camera stores, jewellers and even a strange looking herb shop (strange to me at least!).
+The front of the building faces Nathan rd and along the frontage, you’ll find camera stores, jewelers and even a strange looking herb shop (strange to me at least!).
 The main entrance is half way along the front street, and when you first walk in you may want to just turn around and walk out again.

-Its a little run down, a little dirty looking, and at first look there appears to be plenty of shady looking characters hanging around the front.
-But fortunately they turn out to be harmless locals that are either living or working in the building, the building is also home to many businesses.
+It’s a little run down, a little dirty looking, and at first look there appears to be plenty of shady looking characters hanging around the front.
+But fortunately, they turn out to be harmless locals that are either living or working in the building, the building is also home to many businesses.

-The entry could do with a real good clean, or refurbish, but fortunately the hostels are much cleaner than the entry hallway!
-In the hallway you’ll also find tailors, phone shops selling sim and calling cards, shops selling luggage and also traditional chinese clothes.
+The entry could do with a real good clean or refurbish, but fortunately, the hostels are much cleaner than the entry hallway!
+In the hallway, you’ll also find tailors, phone shops selling sim and calling cards, shops selling luggage and also traditional Chinese clothes.
 They don’t wait in their shops for business to come to them either, most shop staff are out the front touting their goods and trying to lure you into their shops.
-Calls of ‘tailored suit, shirts, copy watches sir…’ can become annoying, but they are friendly, and many speak english so they can actually be helpful in rare instances.
+Calls of ‘tailored suit, shirts, copy watches sir…’ can become annoying, but they are friendly, and many speak English so they can actually be helpful in rare instances.

 There is a pair of elevators at the middle of the building and a pair towards the rear, the ones at the rear are mostly used by businesses moving goods up and down.
 Both sets can quite often be busy, and it’s worth noting that they are turned off at ten pm, although the ones at the rear still seem to work later in the night.

-Lilys Guest House is located on the 11th floor and Lily herself speaks english and seems very helpful and friendly too, I saw the room but did not stay there as I had already booked at Cosmic Guest House.
+Lilys Guest House is located on the 11th floor and Lily herself speaks English and seems very helpful and friendly too, I saw the room but did not stay there as I had already booked at Cosmic Guest House.
 I think Lilys Guest House would be ok to stay at as the bathrooms may have been a little bigger and being at the rear of the building there may not be so much road noise from the busy Nathan Rd.